-When was the last time you woke up in a mood and was impossible to shake?
+When was the last time you woke up in a mood that felt impossible to shake?
 Today?
 Yesterday?
 Last week?
 Yeeeeeeeeep.
-We’ve all been there and it certainly doesn’t help to have someone else point it out.
+We’ve all had a bad day and it certainly doesn’t help to have someone else point it out.
 (Sorry!)

-And MAN, did I feel like a DICK.
+And MAN, did I feel AWFUL.
 As I should have.
 I was flaming mad about nothing of importance.
 I was mad about nothing I could control.
-Worse— I was trying to control things (AND PEOPLE!)
+Worse—I was trying to control things (AND PEOPLE!)
 I had no business controlling.
-I was in a rush and just mad about living that day and it felt like I had been given a free pass to be an asshole to a stranger.
+I was in a rush and simply mad about living that day and it felt like I had been given a free pass to be terrible to a stranger.
 And she seemed to know it.

 Her kindness evaporated my bad attitude in a second and I promptly paid for the person behind me, exiting with a proverbial tail between my legs.

-To this day I think about this incident a lot when I wake up with little patience for temper tantrums and the day-to-day slog of it all.
-Sometimes it feels like my inbox is shouting at me that the world is LITERALLY on fire.
-It’s not fun but part of riding that emotional wave of being human.
+To this day I think about this incident a lot, especially when I wake up with little patience for temper tantrums and the day-to-day slog of it all.
+Sometimes it feels like my inbox is shouting at me that the world is truly on fire.
+It’s not fun, but it’s part of riding the emotional wave of being human.

-I certainly don’t have all the answers, but as a hot-headed impatient person, I thought I’d share a couple tips for being a little more bearable when you’re just having a DAY.
+I certainly don’t have all the answers, but as a sometimes hot-headed and impatient person, I thought I’d share a couple of tips for being a little more bearable when you’re just having a DAY.

 1. Do something nice for a stranger.
 It is so easy to do and if all of us emulated what this lady did for me, I bet you there would be far fewer scowling faces in line at the ‘Bucks.

 3. Clear your schedule and make room for what you need.
-The other day I left the office at 2 pm on a Thursday, booked a hotel in a neighboring small town, had a cheeseburger and beer all to myself and a night alone in bed.
+The other day, I left the office at 2:00 p.m. on a Thursday, booked a hotel in a neighboring small town, and had a cheeseburger and beer all to myself plus a night alone in bed.
 I gave myself some time to just ride that emotional wave instead of suppressing it as its intensity was getting stronger.

 5. Cuddle a puppy.
 Seriously.
-Works every time.
+It works every time.
 And if you can’t find a willing fur baby or are allergic to animals, spend an hour watching whatever makes you laugh online.
-Just set a time and make a deal with yourself that you won’t spend the whole day avoiding the world.
+Just set a timer and make a deal with yourself that you won’t spend the whole day avoiding the world.

 6. Surprise!
-If none of these things work and you still hate everything— spend all day looking at stupid videos online and try again tomorrow.
+If none of these things work and you still hate everything—spend all day looking at silly videos online and try again tomorrow.

 BY Kate Arends - August 22, 2018